Melinda Caroll, Founder/CEO

 Melinda served as Youth Education Coordinator for the ArtPlace America creative placemaking grant project on Maui called, Malamalama Maui, from January 2017 to July 2018.
-During that time, the benefits of project creation, arts integration and education, creative placemaking and social artistry, all became clearly visible and practical as healthy community building solutions, to heal and add value to local communities in Hawaii'i.
+During that time, the nonprofit world and the arts merged together.

-Melinda’s 30-year career as a professional Singer/Song-writer, performer, National Song-leader for Girl Scouts of the USA, 5-Rhythms Dance teacher and fearless collaborator with children has taken her around the world and taught her the value and need for Arts in our public school systems and communities as a way of growing not just artists, but creative thinkers who are not afraid to tackle difficult challenges in art and in life.
+Singing professionally since the age of 18, Melinda has enjoyed a 35+ year career as a professional Singer/Song-writer, performer, National Song-leader for Girl Scouts of the USA and a 5-Rhythms Dance teacher.
+Her experience has taught her the value and need for Arts in our public school systems and in community settings as a way of up-leveling education and communication into cooperative, powerful forces for change.

-Melinda has written, recorded and produced 100’s of songs and over a dozen songbooks.
+As a Record Label owner (Legend Productions Inc.) and producer, Melinda has written, recorded and produced 100’s of songs and over a dozen songbooks.
 She has performed in numerous concerts and facilitated world-wide song-writing and song leading workshops since 1989.
-She brings creativity, inspiration, imagination and passion to the music arts of singing, performing, collaborative song-writing and story telling and she loves sharing her passion with children and adults world-wide.
-A Hawai’i resident and life-long Hawaiian Cultural student.
-Melinda believes in ART as a catalyst for positive social and environmental change.
+She brings creativity, inspiration, and imagination to the music arts of singing, performing, collaborative song-writing and story telling and she loves sharing her passion with children and adults world-wide.
+A Hawai’i resident and life-long Hawaiian Cultural student, Melinda believes in ART as a catalyst for positive social and environmental change.
 For more, visit her website, MelindaCarollMusic.com.

 Rae Takemoto, Creative Project Director